 - 1-2 tbsp freshly grated root ginger

-- 1 tsp fermented salted black beans (available from Chinese supermarkets), rinsed, crushed
+- 1 tsp fermented black beans (available from Chinese or select supermarkets), rinsed, crushed

 - ¼ tsp dry-roasted chilli flakes

 - 2-3 tbsp rapeseed oil or goose fat (optional)

 For the cranberry sauce

 - 300g/10½oz fresh cranberries

 - 1 lemon, juice only

 For the spiced quail

 - 4 quails (about 560g/1lb 4oz in total), cleaned (ask the butcher to do this for you)